From past design to future decision

 - Letter of motivation: Why did you choose this course? - max.
 500 words

 - Abstract: with respect to current personal scientific activity - max.
-1000 words
+1000 words (Please use this template)

 Please note the following points:

 - Only one pdf-file (max.
 5 MB)

 Only complete and correctly named applications will be considered!

 3. Selection Process

 All applicants will receive admission notification by 1 June 2018 via e-mail.
 In case of a positive answer you will receive the invoice simultaneously which you will have to pay within 10 days.
 If applicants fail to do this, places will be given to others on the waiting list.

 If you need a VISA, we recommend you to get informed now about the requirements and to make an appointment with the German embassy in your home country.

 A maximum of 40 applicants will be selected to participate in this course.

 Those who are among the selected participants have the chance to send in a paper of max.
 10 pages by 10 August which will be published by VDG-Verlag.